 Applicants to the BCIT School of Business are required to have completed two years of full-time study in high school or post-secondary program in English in an English speaking country.
 If you do not have English 12 and have not studied in an English-speaking country, you will need to demonstrate your skills in reading, writing, speaking, and listening.
 For information on English equivalencies, testing and upgrading options, visit:

-Important Updates to Part-time Studies
+Important Updates to Flexible Learning

 With approximately 90% of your courses focusing on human resource skills, your training at BCIT is one of the best ways to prepare for work in the field.
 These courses give you the industry-related knowledge and hands-on training that you’ll need as part of your day-to-day work as a human resources professional.